 Purchasing or adopting a new puppy or older canine is often quite simply love at first sight.
 So once you’ve fallen hook, line and sinker for your new canine friend as well as taking them home to meet the family it is vital to embrace the full commitment to the animal which will last their lifetime.

 Dogs can live for up to around 15 years old and sometimes even older.
-As well as ensuring you have enough time for them and are expecting this to continue for the foreseeable future it is important before choosing your pet to do your homework and look at the cost of food, vet bills, toys, accessories, and pet training to be sure you can afford to support them for their whole life.
+Please ask yourself if you will have enough time for them once you return to work which may be away from home once the Lockdown restrictions are fully eased.
+Another consideration is to look at the cost of food, vet bills, toys, accessories, and pet training to be sure you can afford to support them for their whole life.

 Five Top Money Saving Advice Tips for Dog Owners

 1.)
 Dog food is the biggest long term essential cost for dog owners.
 Buying pet food in bulk can work out cheaper than buying single tins and packets of biscuits.
 If you have space such as a shed, barn or garage to store your dog food this can provide an excellent way to cut costs.
 However it is vital to keep your dog’s food and treats fresh as otherwise than will result in waste.
 Storing food in plastic containers keeps it fresh for up to 10 times longer so invest in some large plastic storage boxes which are air tight.

 2.)
 Leaving pets in kennels can be very expensive.
 If you are going on holiday, ask a neighbour or member of the family to petsit for you.
 Your dog is likely to be more relaxed in his own home too and you could even offer to return the favour for them too in order to offset the financial outlay.